 Instead of Taco Bell: Homemade Crunchwrap Supreme

-You can easily veganize this homemade Crunchwrap by swapping the beef for taco-spiced lentils (or TVP or store-bought meatless taco crumbles), and subbing in vegan cashew sour cream and vegan cheese (including vegan nacho cheese for the proper amount of ooze), but if you eat meat, simply using real, identifiable beef is a big step up from the original, even if you still can’t technically call this health food.
-Get the recipe.
+You can easily veganize this homemade Crunchwrap by swapping the beef for taco-spiced lentils (or TVP or store-bought meatless taco crumbles), and subbing in vegan cashew sour cream and vegan cheese (including vegan nacho cheese for the proper amount of ooze), but if you eat meat, simply using real, identifiable beef or chicken is a big step up from the original, even if you still can’t technically call this health food.
+Get the Homemade Crunchwrap Supreme recipe.

 Instead of Outback Steakhouse: Baked Paleo Blooming Onion

 Deep-frying may be a sure path to crunchy food, but baking works well enough without nearly as much oil.
-This recipe also uses almond flour in the name of a paleo diet, but you can use whatever type of flour you like and have on hand.
+This recipe also uses almond flour in the name of a paleo diet (it’s also gluten-free), but you can use whatever type of flour you like and have on hand.
 If you can find Vidalia or other sweet onions, try those, and if your onions are really large, you might need to increase the amount of seasoned flour in order to coat every beautiful petal.
-Get the recipe.
+Get our Baked Paleo Blooming Onion recipe.

 Instead of Panda Express: Baked Orange Cauliflower